MATHIEU GUIDERE . PROFESSOR & RESEARCH DIRECTOR. INSERM. FRANCE

 By the end of 2012, the field had attracted the attention of many researchers and started to grow.
 He has been keynote speaker at the International First Responder Military Symposium, and the organizer of the First Euro-US Symposium on Psycholinguistics and PTSD.

-In 2015, he published a book in French that summarizes his work on predictive linguistics (La Linguistique predictive: de la cognition à l’action), discussing the role of psycholinguistic markers in the prediction of violent actions and psychotrauma.
+In 2015, he published a book in French that summarizes his work on predictive linguistics (La Linguistique predictive: de la cognition à l’action), discussing the role of linguistic markers in the prediction of violent actions and terrorist attacks.

 In 2022, Mathieu Guidere published (in collaboration) a book on "Pyschotraumatology: the Words of Trauma" (Paris : Editions Lavoisier) in which he applied predictive linguistic and AI large language models to common issues of mental health.

-His other publications in the field include : La Psychocriminologie aujourd’hui (2022, in French), The Language Within: Exploring Mental Health through Predictive Linguistics (published in English, in 2023), and Rethinking Language in Mental Health (in English, 2024).
+His other publications in the field include : The Language Within: Exploring Mental Health through Predictive Linguistics (published in English, in 2023), and Rethinking Language in Mental Health (in English, 2024).

 Selective Bibliography :